gaia-docker/tugbot-collect/README.md

    1.0.0

 COMMANDS:
+     help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --publishTarGzTo URL, -g URL               send http POST to URL with tar.gz payload contains all of the extracted results. if you want to diable the default - set this flag to 'null' (default: "http://result:8080/results")
+   --publishTarGzTo URL, -g URL               send http POST to URL with tar.gz payload contains all of the extracted results. if you want to diable the default - set this flag to 'null' (default: "http://result-service:8080/results")
-   --publishTestCasesTo URL, -c URL           send http POST to URL with json payload contains entry per junit testcase extracted from any junit XML within the results dir. if you want to diable the default - set this flag to 'null' (default: "http://es-results-service:8080/test_cases")
+   --publishTestsTo URL, -c URL               send http POST to URL in json format for any junit test extracted from junit XMLs within the results dir. if you want to diable the default - set this flag to 'null' (default: "http://result-service-es:8081/results")
    --outputDir DIR_LOCATION, -o DIR_LOCATION  write results to DIR_LOCATION, if you want not to output results - set this flag with the directory '/dev/null' (default: "/tmp/tugbot-collect")
    --resultsDirLabel KEY, -r KEY              tugbot-collect will use this label KEY to fetch the label value, to find out the results dir of the test container (default: "tugbot.results.dir")
    --matchLabel KEY, -m KEY                   tugbot-collect will collect results from test containers matching this label KEY (default: "tugbot.test")